-☐ Spring 2022 Grades 3-8 English Language Arts Tests or ☐ Spring 2022 Grades 3-8 Mathematics Tests .
-School Name: Test Pe riod: (Month/Year) proced undersigned principal of the school named above, do hereby declare that each of the security ures listed below was fully and faithfully observed for the current administration of the 2022 3-8 English Language Arts and Mathematics Tests.
-1. The shrink-wrapped packages of secure test materials were stored in a safe or vault at the location indicated on the test storage plan submitted to the Department for the above test period.
-2. The safe or vault was maintained under strict security conditions.
-3. An inventory of the test materials was conducted as soon after delivery as was practical.
-The Department was notified in writing if any of the packages of secure test materials were not properly shrink-wrapped when received.
-The shrink-wrapped packages of secure test materials were replaced inside the safe or vault immediately after the inventory was completed.
-4. The shrink-wrapped packages of secure materials were not removed from the safe or vault, except for the inventory of test materials shipped to the school, until the day on which each test booklet was scheduled to be administered.
-5. The shrink-wrapped packages of secure test materials were not opened until the days on which the tests were scheduled to be administered.
-6. Following each day of testing, test booklets and answer sheets were collected and stored in a secure location.
-Name of Principal (print or type): Signat cure of Principal: Date:/
+☐ Spring 2024 Grades 3-8 English Language Arts Tests or ☐ Spring 2024 Grades 3-8 Mathematics Tests Or ☐ Spring 2024 Grades 5 & 8 Science Test chool Name: est Period: (Month/Year) the undersigned principal of the school named above, do hereby declare that each of the sprocedures listed below was fully and faithfully observed for the current administration of the Grades 3-8 English Language Arts, Mathematics, and Grades 5 & 8 Science Tests. - 1.
+The shrink-wrapped packages of secure test materials were stored in a safe or vault at the lo indicated on the test storage plan submitted to the Department for the above test period. cation 2.
+The safe or vault was maintained under strict security conditions.
+3. An inventory of the test materials was conducted as soon after delivery as was practical Department was notified in writing if any of the packages of secure test materials we properly shrink-wrapped when received.
+The shrink-wrapped packages of secure test materials were replaced inside the safe or vault immediately after the inventory was completed. re no 4.
+The shrink-wrapped packages of secure materials were not removed from the safe or except for the inventory of test materials shipped to the school, until the day on which ear booklet was scheduled to be administered.
+5. The shrink-wrapped packages of secure test materials were not opened until the days on the tests were scheduled to be administered. which Following each day of testing, test booklets, constructed-response answer booklets (E Language Arts Test Session 1 only), and answer sheets were collected and stored in a location. lame of Principal (print or type): ignature of Principal: Date: / /